 Generally, when a trader sees overbought regions they might look for sells; whereas in oversold regions, a trader might look for buys.

-The Price Oscillator is very similar to the MACD line of the very popular MACD indicator and should be investigated as well (see: MACD).
+The Price Oscillator is very similar to the popular MACD indicator and should be investigated as well.

 If you are interested in trading using technical analysis, have a look at our reviews of these regulated brokers available in to learn which charting & analysis tools they offer: